beerbong/com_beerbong_zipinst/README.md

 ZipInstaller
 ==========

-      ZipInstaller is a little app that takes an update zip from your internal sdcard and reboots in recovery to intall it.
+      ZipInstaller is a little app that takes an update zip from your sdcard and reboots in recovery to intall it.

 Warning!!
 ==========
-      Only tested in a Samsung Galaxy Note (GT-N7000) with JellyBeer rom
+      Only tested in a Samsung Galaxy Note (GT-N7000) with JellyBeer rom with storage points in external sd card -> sdcard and internal sd card in emmc

 Known Bugs
 ==========